jomaa-ahmed/3tierAppDevops/README.md

 Certainly!
-Here’s the refined documentation without the "Additional Configurations" and "Troubleshooting and Maintenance" sections:
+Here’s the updated documentation integrating the Dockerfile and providing detailed instructions on its role in the DevOps pipeline.

 ---